 Benedikt focus has been on copulas in the spatial and spatio-temporal domain.
 This includes modelling spatio-temporal random fields, trajectory data of various kinds as well as identifying and modelling extreme events in space and time.
 Please, take a look at his publications for a detailed list of recent professional activities.
 With the help of shiny, he made different copula families interactively accessible in his copulatheque.

 In parallel to his research, Benedikt continuously develops a R package combining the functionality that has been part of his research.
 See the repository of spcopula on GitHub for some more information.
 Besides to his own R package, he contributes to a set of further R packages related to copulas as well as spatial and spatio-temporal data representation and analysis.
-A detailed overview can be found on his OpenHub profile.
+A detailed overview can be found on his GitHub or OpenHub profile.